Triple Glazing: Why We Sometimes Talk Customers OUT of It

 We live in the UK, not the Mediterranean.
 We cherish every bit of natural light we can get, especially in winter.

 Glass is not 100% transparent.
-Every time you add a pane of glass and a Low-E coating, you reduce the amount of light transmission (Lt Value).
+It is a physical fact that every time you add a pane of glass and a Low-E coating, you reduce the Light Transmission (Lt Value).

-Triple glazing makes interiors feel noticeably dimmer.
-If you are replacing windows in a cottage with small apertures, triple glazing can make the room feel gloomy.
+While modern glass is very clear, three layers will always filter out more light than two.
+If you are replacing windows in a cottage with small apertures, triple glazing can make the interior feel noticeably dimmer.

 4. Frame Limitations & Aesthetics

-• Strain on Hinges: The extra weight wears out friction stays much faster, leading to dropped sashes.
-Heavy duty hinges are a must
+• Strain on Hinges: The extra weight wears out friction stays much faster, leading to dropped sashes that catch on the frame.
+Heavy-duty hinges are a must.

-• Frames: To hold the glass, the window profile often needs to be fully reinforced.
+• Frames: To hold the glass, the window profile often needs to be fully reinforced with steel, which can affect the thermal break performance.

 5. The Environmental Reality (Embodied Carbon)